-Whiplash typically occurs during situations in which a person's head is thrown backward and then forward, straining the neck's muscles and ligaments.
+Whiplash typically occurs when a person's head is thrown backward and then forward, straining the neck's muscles and ligaments.
 This type of injury may result from:

 Women are more likely to experience whiplash than are men, perhaps because their necks aren't usually as strong as those of men.

-Up to half the people who experience whiplash will continue to have pain months after the injury occurred.
+Most people who experience whiplash will recover in the first two to three months.
+Fewer people may continue to have pain for several months — possibly up to two years — after the injury occurred.
 In some people, this chronic pain can be traced to damage in the joints, disks and ligaments of the neck.
 But in many cases, no abnormality can be found to explain this persistent neck pain.